deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Non-Disclosure Agreement."
 Wood revealed.
 "You need to read it in full, sign and give a verbal signature, but the gist of it is that what I'm about to tell you is classified information and you'll be liable to federal prosecution if you discuss it with unauthorised persons."

-"Okay…" Adam read the document in full, twice, then wrote and signed his name and, when prompted, carefully enunciated the script that the form displayed for him.
+"Okay..."
+Adam read the document in full, twice, then wrote and signed his name and, when prompted, carefully enunciated the script that the form displayed for him.
 "I, Adam Miguel Ángel Arés, solemnly affirm that I agree to be bound by the terms and conditions of this non-disclosure agreement."

 Wood nodded.
 "There's a program in the works, something that your Captain Powell had a hand in masterminding." he said.